 With a top operating speed of 186mph (300km/h) and capacity for 766 passengers (a third more than most Airbus A380s), Eurostar trains are fast and efficient.
 Comfort is key, and everyone has an allocated seat, meaning you can sit back, relax and enjoy the journey.

-Standard-class carriages are comfortable and modern, with pairs of airline-style seats either side of the aisle, plus a small number of tables for four.
+Second-class carriages are comfortable and modern, with pairs of airline-style seats either side of the aisle, plus a small number of tables for four.
 You can purchase a range of sandwiches, hot and cold light meals, and sweet treats from the buffet carriage, or bring your own picnic – there is no restriction on the liquids that you can bring through security (though knives with blades longer than 3 inches are not permitted).

 Standard Premier offers wider seats and more leg room, with a pair of seats (either airline-style or facing another pair across a table) on one side of the aisle and a single seat (either airline-style – a ‘solo’ seat – or facing another seat across a ‘club duo’ table) on the other side.
 Prices include a complimentary meal served at your seat.
 For departures before 11am, this comprises breakfast pastries, yogurt, fruit juice and tea or coffee.
 On later trains, you have the choice of two light main dishes and dessert, accompanied by a glass of wine, beer or a soft drink, plus tea or coffee.
 For selected destinations in France, if you upgrade to Standard Premier on Eurostar, you benefit from a free upgrade to first class on the connecting TGV, an option which is well worth considering, particularly for longer journeys.